sashakaplan1/sashaGIS/README.md

 </p>

 * A multiple regression and clustering analysis of drug overdose mortalities as compared to demographic variables
-* Demographic varaibles include: percentage of people below poverty level, median household income, percentage with a bachelor’s degree or higher, percentage with a disability under 65 years, and unemployment rate
+* Demographic variables include: percentage of people below poverty level, median household income, percentage with a bachelor’s degree or higher, percentage with a disability under 65 years, and unemployment rate
 * States included in the analysis: Arizona, Colorado, Nevada, Utah, and New Mexico by census tracts
 * Simple linear regressions and multiple regressions measured at the alpha of 0.01
 * Three cluster groups identified: Cluster 1 and Cluster 2 define low risk areas for drug overdose mortalities while Cluster 3 indicates high risk areas for drug overdose mortalities